Periculum/Sort-Algorithms/README.md

 # Sort-Algorithms

 A collection of different sorting algorithms for a series of articles appearing in c't magazine and on heise online.
 The first deals with bubble sort, quick sort and merge sort.
-You can find the article online here!!!.
+You can find the article online [here](https://www.heise.de/hintergrund/Sortieralgorithmen-Wie-Bubblesort-Quicksort-und-Mergesort-funktionieren-11129575.html).

 ## Copyright

-Copyright ©️ 2025 Wilhelm Drehling, Heise Medien GmbH & Co.
+Copyright ©️ 2026 Wilhelm Drehling, Heise Medien GmbH & Co.
 KG

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by